-When crime detective writer Philip Marlow, the semi-autobiographical character in Dennis Potter’s “Singing Detective” was asked what he really would have liked to have written about, he replied somewhat ironically:
+When his psychiatrist asked crime detective writer Philip Marlow, the semi-autobiographical character in Dennis Potter’s “Singing Detective” what he really would have liked to have written about, he replied somewhat ironically:

 “I would like to have praised the loving God and all His loving creation – and to have seen hosts of translucent angels ascending, spinning shafts of golden light into the deep blue caverns of heaven”.

 Whilst lacking Potter’s literary flourish, I am doing something along those lines.
 More specifically, revealing the thoroughly intelligible nature of God’s goodness and His generous providence towards humanity as a whole.
 I wish such a task could be undertaken in an ambience of sweetness and light but regrettably controversy is unavoidable.
 For in order to show God for what He truly is (comprehensively and comprehensibly adorable), many traditional biblical interpretations and the doctrines must be revisited.

 That especially applies to those of Augustine and the Protestant Reformers who believed that the 4th/5th century Bishop was Paul’s most faithful interpreter.
 Given that God is indeed sovereign it is also necessary to explain the existence of evil and suffering.
 I show how they serve a purpose within God’s Plan of Loving Goodness.
 It is a plan to raise the sons of earth beyond Adamic innocence to the sublimity of the divine.